jonathanlie94/carousell-reddit-clone/README.md

 |	Footer				|	<span>				|
 |	<span>				|	<span>				|

-SideContainer will shift to the bottom, just below footer, if the screen size goes to tablet screen size.
+SideContainer will shift to the bottom, just above footer, if the screen size goes to tablet screen size.

 ### Code Splitting
 For this app, the logic of code splitting is such that as the imported component is being loaded through the network, a fallback component is rendered.
 The related file is located at */src/components/AsyncComponent/index.js*.